RazvanML/OSCAL-Sherpa/README.md

 - handle expiration of items by triggering alarms, automated tests, write tickets.
 - show a dashboard with the current state of certifications.

-The system is OSCAL centric, the OSCAL file shall be stored in the database as a bulk, but other items must be stored in a structured fashion.
+The system is OSCAL centric, the OSCAL file shall be stored in the database as a bulk, but other information artifacts must be stored in a structured fashion.

+The system connectes to:
+- LDAP - collect employees from specific groups, performs login
+- Mail system - send alarms
+- Ticket system - create tickets and monitors their fulfillment
+- Document signing system - employees have to acknowledge reading parts of the employment manual.